Content Delivery API > Localization

 Fetching localized content

-When you're fetching the value of a localized field, by default it will be returned to the project default locale — that is, the first locale in your project settings:
+When you're fetching the value of a localized field, by default it will be returned in the project default locale — that is, the first locale in your project settings:

 query {